|

 In 1985, Captain Voris retired from civilian employment to Monterey, California, with his wife, Thea; they have been married 53 years.
 In 1993, he was honored by the Air Force in a "Gathering of Eagles" ceremony as one of 20 aviators internationally who had made significant contributions to the world of aviation.

 Given the world wide fame of the Blue Angels, Butch Voris deserves mention on this website.
-Rob Wilcox (Wings of Fury, Scream of Eagles, Black Aces High) is currently writing a book on Butch's life.
+Rob Wilcox (Wings of Fury, Scream of Eagles, Black Aces High) wrote a book on Butch's life in 2003.